 Carnegie Hall has been a fixture in the music world for over 130 years.
 Alongside performances by acclaimed artists, the non-profit concert venue has also been committed to creating educational programs for students, teachers, and community members in New York City and beyond.

-Our project with the famed institution started in the middle of 2019 with an immersive website for Musical Explorers, a free program that connects students in grades K-2 to diverse musical styles and artists.
+Our project started in the middle of 2019 when we worked with Carnegie Hall’s Weill Music Institute — the Hall’s education and social impact arm — to create an immersive website for Musical Explorers, a free program that connects students in grades K-2 to diverse musical styles and artists.
 In late 2020, that progressed into another site for Carnegie Hall’s Link Up curriculum; specifically, Orchestra Map, an interactive orchestra experience for students in grades 3-5.
 As a way for Carnegie Hall to broaden its educational and social impact initiatives, our teams gathered again in early 2022 to incubate (and design quizzes for) Carnegie Hall Kids — an online portal that serves as a hub for all of its children’s programs, including both Musical Explorers and Orchestra Map.
 What we built for Carnegie Hall expands its reach, making music more accessible to budding young artists everywhere.